wxFormBuilder/wxFormBuilder/README.md

 wxFormBuilder is a GUI builder for the wxWidgets framework.

 Code generation is supported for C++, Python, XRC, wxLua and PHP.
-Additionally the import and export of XRC code is possible.
+Additionally, the import and export of XRC code is possible.
 To support additional widgets custom plugins can be used.

 wxFormBuilder runs on Windows, various Linux distributions and macOS.

-# Download Binaries
+## Download Binaries

 * [GitHub Releases](https://github.com/wxFormBuilder/wxFormBuilder/releases)
 * [GitHub CI Builds](https://github.com/wxFormBuilder/wxFormBuilder/actions)

-# Install from Source with CMake
+## Install from Source with CMake

-Building from source requires the farily recent CMake version 3.21.
-Most Linux distributions don't contain this version in their package repositories currently, the [CMake](https://cmake.org/download/) website offers binary downloads for multiple platforms. wxFormBuilder uses the [wxWidgets](https://wxwidgets.org/) framework itself, it is highly recommended to use the current development version 3.1.x.
+Building from source requires the fairly recent CMake version 3.21.
+Most Linux distributions don't contain this version in their package repositories currently, the [CMake](https://cmake.org/download/) website offers binary downloads for multiple platforms. wxFormBuilder uses the [wxWidgets](https://wxwidgets.org/) framework itself, it is highly recommended using the current development version 3.1.x.
 The latest stable version 3.0.x is known to cause multiple issues and should be avoided.

-## Windows
+### Windows

 Building on Windows has been tested with [MSVC](https://visualstudio.com), [Mingw-w64](https://mingw-w64.org) and [MSYS2](https://msys2.org) in 32 bit and 64 bit mode.
 Using MSYS2 is a bit more convenient because it offers the required